 A child with a mild high frequency hearing loss will have trouble hearing and understanding soft speech, speech from a distance, and speech with background noise.
 With moderate hearing loss the child will have difficulty with conversations even at close distances.
 An audiogram, which is a graph, illustrates the type, degree, and configuration of hearing loss.
 To understand more about audiograms, visit American Speech-Language-Hearing Association: The Audiogram.

 Minnesota's Early Hearing Detection and Intervention (EHDI) Program works to ensure that every baby who does not pass hearing screening has timely and appropriate follow-up.
 This includes an audiologic evaluation (hearing test) if needed.
-If a child is identified with hearing loss, Minnesota's EHDI program helps families access appropriate and timely intervention, statewide services, and needed resources.
+If a child is identified with hearing loss, Minnesota's EHDI program helps families access and connect with appropriate and timely intervention, statewide services, and needed resources.